HotPocketHPE/mhguide/mhguide.md

 ## Brief Skill Overview

+### Offensive Skills

 In general, **damage skills are always good!** They are useful in any situation and speed up hunts, which gives you less time to make mistakes.

+For Blademasters, the Sharpness skills are great.
+Razor Sharp will halve your Sharpness usage, Sharpness+1 will raise most weapons' Sharpness up a level, and Speed Sharpening makes Whetstone usage much faster.
+All weapon types are benefited by Sharpness+1, while the other two skills are more useful on fast weapons.

+### Defensive Skills

-**Most defense skills are very bad!** Defense Boost will not help you very much.
-If you are having a hard time with a monster, consider upgrading your armor, using armor with a higher base defense, or prioritizing the appropriate skill from the 3 below.
+**Most skills that give Defense are very bad!** Defense Boost will not help you very much.
+Health Up is good, but only in the early game, before your food fully maximizes your health.
+If you need more Defense, consider upgrading your armor or using armor with a higher base defense.

 The Earplugs, Wind Resistance, and Tremor Resistance skills both make dealing with certain attacks easier and create additional openings.
 Of the three, Earplugs is the most generally useful, but the other two can be very effective against specific monsters.
+See [Roars, Wind Pressure, and Tremors](#roars-wind-pressure-and-tremors) for more.

 The evasion-related skills can be very powerful.
 Evasion lengthens the time of your evade's invincibility (see [Invincibility Frames](#invincibility-frames) for more).
 Evade Extender increases the distance your evade covers, which is very useful on low-mobility weapons like HBG.

+# Basics of Preparation

+## Food

+HP+stam buffs

+Food skills

+## Items

+General overview

+For harder quests, crafting items from your Pouch can be a good idea.
+Bringing 10 Honey can give you 10 more Mega Potions to work with, and getting extra shots for powerful ammo types is invaluable to a Gunner.
+Bring the Books of Combos along to raise your craft chances.

 # Hunting Fundamentals